oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 `{context-url}#{type-name}{select-list}`

-If a response represents an [individual property](#sec_RequestingIndividualProperties)[ ]{.MsoHyperlink}of an entity with a canonical URL, the context URL specifies the canonical URL of the entity and the path to the structural property of that entity.
+If a response represents an [individual property](#sec_RequestingIndividualProperties) of an entity with a canonical URL, the context URL specifies the canonical URL of the entity and the path to the structural property of that entity.
 The path MUST include cast segments for properties defined on types derived from the expected type of the previous segment.

 If the property value does not contain explicitly or implicitly selected navigation properties or operations, OData 4.01 responses MAY use the